 I am Canadian born, living between in Toronto, Canada and Accra, Ghana.
 I am passionate about re-envisioning futures and helping communities, clients and brands to envision and actualize their creativity.
 I use research as the foundation for my professional and creative works.

-Hair styling: My work has been published worldwide and featured in major publications such as Vogue Netherlands, Vogue Italy, Bubblegum Club South Africa, and Dazed Magazine.
-My clients have included Burberry, Kendrick Lamar, Free The Youth Ghana, and Daily Paper.
+Hair styling: My work has been published worldwide and featured in major publications such as Vogue Netherlands, Vogue Italy, Bubblegum Club South Africa, GQ Middle East, Citizen Mag, Wall Street Journal and Dazed Magazine.
+My clients have included brands such as Burberry, Eytys, Osei Duro, Kendrick Lamar/PG Lang, Free The Youth Ghana, and Daily Paper.

 Jewelry and Costume Design: I am a trained jewelry designer with over 10 years experience running my jewelry brand, Wild Moon Jewelry.
 Beginning as a hobby in 2011, Wild Moon Jewelry has been worn on the necks of many.
 With over 500 pieces sold, Wild Moon Jewelry has been featured in many leading publications such as The Fader, Elle Canada, Essence Magazine, and Afropunk Online.
 Wild Moon Jewelry has been worn by influential celebrities and international artists such as Michaela Coel and Ria Boss.

 Consulting: With over 7 years of experience in international development, strategic foresight, and program evaluation and consulting, I have worked on economic empowerment and business development projects in Canada, Dominica, Trinidad, eSwatini and Ghana.
 I work closely with FromLater, a foresight studio based in Toronto, Canada.
 I also consult for the City of Toronto's Confronting Anti-Black Racism Unit, specifically with their Partnership Accountability Circle.